 - Threatening behaviour or physical harassment

 - Comments that discriminate on the basis of sex, race or any other irrelevant distinction.

-Such behaviour will result in an immediate ban from all services and will be referred to the Dean of Students under the university's disciplinary procedures.
+Such behaviour will result in an immediate ban from all services and will be referred to the Dean of Students under University's disciplinary procedures.
 The ban will remain pending the outcome of the referral.

 - Silence must be observed in all silent study areas.
 Where group study space is provided, conversations must be kept at as low a level as possible

 Use of mobile phones

-- Mobile phones must be switched off or at least set to silent mode before entering any Information Services area.
+- Mobile phones must be set to silent mode before entering any Library Services area

-- Mobile phone calls are permitted in group study areas of the University Library as long as they do not cause disturbance to other library users.
-Telephone calls must not be made in any other area.
+- Mobile phone calls are permitted in group study areas as long as they do not cause disturbance to other library users.
+Telephone calls are not permitted in any other area.

 Eating and drinking

 - Cold snacks are permitted, but hot food must not be consumed in any area

 Photography and filming

-The taking of photographs and filming (including where these features are available on mobile phones) are not permitted in any Information Services area, except with written permission from the local head of service.
+The taking of photographs and filming are not permitted in any Library Services area, except with written permission from the local head of service.

 - No transactions may be undertaken without your University ID card

 - Use of the University ID card is strictly non-transferrable

 - You are at all times liable for any transactions on your card and materials issued to you.